 Learning how to interpret your Maine Coon cat’s body language is a crucial stage in an owner’s life, which if done successfully can only help to deepen the bond you share with your furry companion.

 1. Maine Coon Sleeping Habits

 Maine Coons need a lot of sleep, which they get throughout the day.
-On average, a Maine Coon needs about 16 hours of sleep every day.
+On average, a Maine Coon needs roughly 16 hours of sleep each day.